Field Specialist

 Entry Level

-National Polling and Market Research firm seeks Field Specialist.
+National Polling and Market Research firm seeks Field Specialist (PACIFIC TIME ZONE).

 EMC Research, Inc. is a majority women-owned national full-service opinion research firm specializing in polling, focus groups, analytics and public opinion research consulting.
 Our mission is: to partner with our clients to solve problems through well-executed research conducted by curious and passionate strategists who explore opinion and behavior with empirical rigor; and to foster a collaborative environment for our employees to contribute, learn, and grow by valuing people above profits.
 Our clients include political campaigns, government agencies, corporations, nonprofits, transportation agencies, health care organizations, and others.